SWEN900072021/2Pizzas/backend/README.md

-# 2 Pizza Peperoni Planes backend
+# 2 Pizza Pepperoni Planes backend

-this is the backend for the Peperoni Planes application
+this is the backend for the Pepperoni Planes application

 ## Getting Started